Jewson History, Family Crest & Coats of Arms

 - Herbert F. Jewson, aged 22, who settled in America from Seaford, England, in 1913

-- Leonard T. Jewson, aged 31, who emigrated to the United States from Sandwich, England, in 1921
+- Leonard T. Jewson, aged 31, who immigrated to the United States from Sandwich, England, in 1921

-- Harriet Jessie Jewson, aged 48, who emigrated to the United States from E. Dereham, England, in 1921
+- Harriet Jessie Jewson, aged 48, who immigrated to the United States from E. Dereham, England, in 1921

-- Winifred Mary Jewson, aged 23, who emigrated to America from Dereham, England, in 1923
+- Winifred Mary Jewson, aged 23, who immigrated to America from Dereham, England, in 1923

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)